firatozdemir/LwfSeg-AeiSeg/README.md

 ## Data I/O

 - Script expects data input in forms of HDF5 files.
 In order to reproduce experiments with the least amount of overhead, one needs to download SKI10 dataset and generate HDF5 container with resized volumes for training.
-More instructions on compatible dataset generation will follow!
+We have also applied bias field correction using N4ITK.

 ## Experiment Configurations